Security Alert: Attackers Using Script Injection to Spread Bitcoin-Mining Malware

 - Install a reliable antivirus program installed on your computer to protect your valuable data from online threats;

-- Consider adding multiple layers of protection and use also a proactive cyber security software solution;
+- Consider adding multiple layers of protection and use also proactive cybersecurity software solution;

 - Probably one of the best security measure everyone can use is to learn how to easily detect various online threats.
 We recommend reading these free educational resources to gain more knowledge in the cybersecurity industry.